Shagadelic/Shagadelic/README.md

 - 👋 Hi, I’m @Shagadelic
-  I amm currently trying to increase the number of my projects,
+  I am currently trying to increase the number of my projects,
   once I have a reasonable amount, I will move onto improving the existing ones more/build on them.

 - 👀 I’m interested in learning frameworks, mainly in the ML, KI, Robotics, Med Tech areas